raineyspropm/website/exampleSite/content/work/railspainting.md

 'work/railsp/2.jpg','work/railsp/3.jpg']
 ---

-Re-painted old railing on a house's front porch to a crisp, revitalizing white.
+Re-painted old railing on a houses front porch to a crisp, revitalizing white.